Lt.-Col. Ronald Henry Antrobus1

 Sir Swinnerton Halliday Dyer, 10th Bt. was born on 4 June 1833.1 He was the son of Sir Thomas Swinnerton Dyer, 9th Bt. and Mary Anne Clement.2 He married Helen Maria Croker, daughter of Reverend Robert Croker, on 29 July 1858.1 He died on 16 March 1882 at age 48.1

-He gained the rank of Captain in the service of the 8th Foot.1 He fought in the Crimean War.3 He was decorated with the award of the Order of the Medjidie.1 He succeeded to the title of 10th Baronet Dyer, of Tottenham, co.
-Middlesex [E., 1678] on 2 October 1878.1 He lived at Westcroft Park, Chobham, Surrey, England.1
+He gained the rank of Captain in the 8th Foot.1 He fought in the Crimean War.2 He was awarded the Order of the Medjidie.1 He succeeded as the 10th Baronet Dyer, of Tottenham, co.
+Middlesex [E., 1678] on 2 October 1878.1 He lived at Westcroft Park, Chobham, Surrey, EnglandG.1

 Children of Sir Swinnerton Halliday Dyer, 10th Bt. and Helen Maria Croker